kadolor/wvs/wvs_cli.md

 title: WVS CLI Get Started
 ---

-# Get Started: Wherobots Visual Studio Command line interface
+# Get Started: WVS Command line interface (Python)

-This guide details how to get started using the Wherobots visual studio CLI to create a visual representation.
+This guide details how to use the Wherobots visual studio CLI in Python to create a 3DE:tm:-powered image of your tabular data.

 To showcase what's possible with WVS, this guide demonstrates how transform tabular geospatial data into a three dimensional data.